The Rotunda (New York City): History

-The Rotunda opened in 1818 to display Vanderlyn's Panoramic View of the Palace and Gardens of Versailles, a cyclorama now on display in a purpose-built, circular room in the American Wing of the Metropolitan Museum of Art, in New York City.
+The Rotunda opened in 1818 and was intended to display Vanderlyn's Panoramic View of the Palace and Gardens of Versailles, a cyclorama now on display in a purpose-built, circular room in the American Wing of the Metropolitan Museum of Art, in New York City.
 In the painting, to the right of the Latona Fountain, Vanderlyn painted himself pointing towards Czar Alexander I of Russia and King Frederick William III of Prussia.
+Vanderlyn's Versailles was displayed at the Rotunda beginning on June 29, 1819.
+Before his painting was completed and ready for public viewing, Vanderlyn obtained other panoramas to put on display, including View of the Interior of the City of Paris by Thomas Barker, Attack of the Allied Forces on Paris March 30, 1814 by Henry Aston Barker, and Battle of Lodi by Robert Ker Porter.
+The first exhibit at the building, Barker's panorama of Paris, opened to the public in October 1818.